python/cpython/Doc/library/signal.rst

    arrived.

    In the first approach, we read the data out of the fd's buffer, and the byte values give you the signal numbers.
-This is simple, but it can run into a problem: generally the fd will have a limited amount of buffer space, and if too many signals arrive too quickly, the buffer may become full, and some signals may be lost.
+This is simple, but in rare cases it can run into a problem: generally the fd will have a limited amount of buffer space, and if too many signals arrive too quickly, then the buffer may become full, and some signals may be lost.
 If you use this approach, then you should set ``warn_on_full_buffer=True``, which will at least cause a warning to be printed to stderr when signals are lost.

    In the second approach, we use the wakeup fd *only* for wakeups, and ignore the actual byte values.
 In this case, all we care about